Mackeson became the first brewery to introduce milk stout.

 Whitbread sold its beer operations to Interbrew of Belgium for £400 million in 2000.
 Interbrew merged with AmBev to form Inbev from 2004.

-Mackeson Stout was produced under contract by a number of brewers from 1999, including Young’s of Wandsworth, Ridley’s of Chelmsford, Cameron’s of Hartlepool and Hydes of Manchester.
-The Hydes Brewery was closed in 2012, and its production site since this date remains unknown.
+Mackeson Stout has been produced under contract by a number of brewers since 1999, including Young’s of Wandsworth, Ridley’s of Chelmsford, Cameron’s of Hartlepool and Hydes of Manchester.
+It is currently brewed by Brains of Cardiff.

 The ABV of Mackeson’s was reduced from 3 percent to 2.8 percent from 2012 in order to qualify for duty relief.

-According to information kindly provided by InBev, Mackeson Stout currently contains 600g of lactose per hectolitre of final product as of 2020.
+According to information kindly provided by InBev, Mackeson Stout contained 600g of lactose per hectolitre of final product as of 2020.